 A mimic creates an account looking very much alike to the account of some top-rated freelancer but differing in small details.
 Or, they can copy such an account, and use it on freelance platforms not used by this particular top-rated freelancer.

 Mimicking top freelancers’ contacts

 This is a more sophisticated version of the scam above.
 A cheater creates a messenger account (in Skype or elsewhere) similar to the one used by a top-rated freelancer.
 I.e., if a freelancers username looks like JohnDoe77, a scammer might use a name like John.Doe77 (an almost identical username, but with a period in the middle).
 Then a customer receives a link to a real freelancer’s account and fake contact details.

 Thinking they deal with a real person, customers call the scammer without suspecting anything.
 After receiving prepayment, a scammer vanishes.

 Although not hurting customers directly, people faking testimonials on their freelance accounts are still scammers, because they deceive clients into believing they hire actual professionals.
 This scam is often used by either beginner freelancers with incomplete profiles, or by professional scammers who know the merits of trustworthy testimonials.

 Broken deadlines and poor quality of work

-This scam is probably the worst scam in freelance (or one of the worst for sure) because it does not forthrightly violate the terms and conditions under which customers work with freelancers.
+This scam is probably the worst (or one of the worst for sure), because it does not forthrightly violate the terms and conditions under which customers work with freelancers.
 You hire a freelancer for a gig, and they do their job–but its quality is so low that it can be merely called a completed order.
 This is if you do not give up working with such a scammer yourself first: rather often, they intentionally delay deadlines.